3 Detroit-area mall guards not guilty of involuntary manslaughter in man’s death in 2014

-DETROIT — (AP) — Three security guards who held a man to the floor at a Detroit-area mall in 2014 were acquitted of involuntary manslaughter on his death on Friday in a case that was reopened years later by state prosecutors.
+PONTIAC, Mich. — (AP) — Three security guards who held a man to the floor at a Detroit-area mall in 2014 were acquitted Friday of involuntary manslaughter in his death in a case that was reopened years later by state prosecutors.

+The jury returned with a verdict in Oakland County court after roughly an hour.

 McKenzie Cochran, a 25-year-old Black man with an enlarged heart, repeatedly said, “I can’t breathe,” while five guards restrained him at Northland Center, following a trouble call to security by a mall tenant, witnesses said.

-The struggle was recorded on dark, grainy mall video, as well as by onlookers at Northland Center.
+The struggle was recorded on dark, grainy mall video, as well as by onlookers.
 Cochran was handcuffed after about 10 minutes and placed against a pillar while guards waited for police and paramedics.
-Cochran’s cause of death was asphyxiation.
+The cause of death was asphyxiation.

-A prosecutor urged jurors Friday to apply “common sense” and convict the guards, arguing that their excessive force and gross negligence led to the death.
+During closing arguments, a prosecutor urged jurors to apply “common sense” and convict the guards, arguing that their excessive force and gross negligence led to the death.

 But a defense expert said they acted reasonably under the circumstances.

-People in the courtroom applauded and cheered after the three not guilty verdicts were read.
-The three men embraced one another and their attorneys.
+People in the courtroom applauded and cheered after the three not-guilty verdicts were read.
+The men — John Seiberling, Gaven King and Aaron Maree — embraced one another and their attorneys.

-The guards had responded to a call from an anxious store owner who said Cochran had said he wanted to kill somebody.
+In January 2014, the guards had responded to a call from an anxious store owner who said Cochran had said he wanted to kill somebody.
+The encounter grew from two guards initially to five.
+Video showed them asking the unarmed man to stop resisting.

 “This guy presented a serious threat from the information they had,” said Charles Key, a former Baltimore police supervisor.
 “All they’re trying to do is handcuff.
 They don’t use any other force other than the initial pepper spray.”

-The encounter grew from two guards initially to five.
-The video showed that the guards asked the unarmed man to stop resisting.

-Assistant Attorney General LaDonna Logan said the guards on trial — John Seiberling, Gaven King and Aaron Maree — were not encouraged to restrain or arrest people when working at Northland.
+Assistant Attorney General LaDonna Logan said the guards were not encouraged to restrain or arrest people when working at Northland.

 “When a man says several times, ‘I can’t breathe,’ common sense says that these defendants should have repositioned him.
 They did nothing," Logan told the jury.
 “When that man was too weak to talk anymore and all he does is wail and cry, common sense says the situation is dire and action needs to be taken."